 The dissertation element offers a further opportunity for you to apply your knowledge and skills in a more flexible environment.

-Over the duration of your course a range of assessment techniques will be used.
-Types of assessment include; essays, assignments, exams, multiple choice tests, online tests, group reports, and portfolio work.
+During your course, a range of assessment techniques will be used.
+Types of assessment include: essays, assignments, exams, multiple-choice tests, online tests, group reports and portfolio work.
 The weighting between exams and coursework varies between modules, but exams still play a major role.

 CIPD Programme Leader, immediate past Chair of CIPD Manchester Branch and member of CIPD Governing Body.